NJIT-WIS/project-2-chat-gpt-personnel-assistants/agile_project_documentation.md

 - Ensure that any forms on the page are accessible, including appropriate labels and error messaging.
 - Run the test suite with accessibility tools such as Axe, Wave or Chrome's Lighthouse, to ensure that the website meets accessibility standards.

+8.  **Testing MailChimp integration with user data**_As a web developer, I want to write automated tests using Playwright to ensure that user data is properly integrated with MailChimp, so that we can effectively manage our email marketing campaigns._
+- Write automated tests using Playwright to ensure that user data is correctly transferred to MailChimp.
+- Verify that user data is accurately reflected in MailChimp, including contact information and subscription preferences.
+- Check that email campaigns are successfully sent to subscribers, and that any automation workflows are triggered as expected.
+- Address any issues identified by the automated tests.

 By using Playwright to create and manage automated tests for our website, we can ensure that our website is of high quality and compliance.
 Additionally, integrating automated testing into our development process will allow us to catch any issues early on and address them before they become major problems.